Skip to Content

 4. Adjust the Consistency: If the mixture gets too thick, add more water-based liquid to thin it out while continuing to mix.

-If you enjoy the dressing, pair it with one of these salad recipes!
+If you enjoy the tangy fig balsamic dressing, pair it with these salad recipes!

 Fig balsamic dressing in a small bowl.